Skip to content

 Learn more about EfficientDet

-• Anchor-Free Design: Simplifies the model architecture and training process by eliminating the need for anchor boxes.
+• Anchor-Free Design: Simplifies the model structure and reduces the number of hyperparameters that need tuning.

 Learn more about PP-YOLOE+